 Ferry was the brainchild of the flight systems behind BAVII.

-1000's of man hours went into providing British Airways Virtual with the famous BAV ACARS and OSP systems.
+1000's of man hours went into providing BAVirtual with the famous BAV ACARS and OSP systems.

 Ferry was also briefly CEO for a time, before stepping down in 2008.

 A great friend as well as a colleague, his knowledge in programming is second to none.

 Tim Brown - formerly BAW005